 Among overweight adults (BMI of 25 or more), the European Health Interview Survey (EHIS) separately identifies those who are obese (BMI of 30 or more) from those who are overweight but not obese (i.e. pre-obese with BMI of at least 25 but less than 30).
-In Latvia, the data for women at ages 18 to 44 suggest that there are no clear gradients in either obesity or pre-obesity.
-Pre-obesity is slightly more common among those with lower educational attainment, however obesity is most common among those with intermediate levels of educational attainment.
+The data suggest that women aged 18 to 44 in Lithuania with tertiary education are less likely to be either pre-obese or obese than other women at these ages.
+Women with intermediate educational attainment have the highest levels of pre-obesity.